Kind of Blue: Production credit

 Kind of Blue was produced by Columbia staff producer Irving Townsend.
-However, over the years there has been confusion, with Davis's subsequent producer Teo Macero getting partial or full credit.
+However, Davis' subsequent producer, Teo Macero, has incorrectly received partial or full credit.
 "In the case of Kind of Blue there were two producers: Teo Macero and Irving Townsend", said jazz historian Eric Nisenson.
 "Macero's role, however, was clearly that of an apprentice and observer."
 The recording session was also cited by Nisenson as Macero's first experience with "the highs and lows of working with Miles."
 From Macero's own recollection, his involvement in the recording included "box[ing] everyone in so that there would be a physical closeness among the musicians, not like today when the musicians are spread all over the place."
 According to High Fidelity, "though his role in Kind of Blue has been disputed", the recording was "made under the auspices" of Macero.
 However, it is Townsend's voice heard on the session tapes, who became Davis's producer after the departures of George Avakian and Cal Lampley.
 Macero did not produce Davis until after Townsend took over West Coast production duties for Columbia Records, when Macero took his place.
 Macero's first Davis production was his next record, Sketches of Spain.

 The original LP did not credit a producer.
 The first release with a producer credit was the 1987 CD, which credited only Macero.
 However, this was in error; Macero only produced that reissue, not the sessions for the original album.
 The 1997 MiniDisc reissue credited both Townsend and Macero, but the subsequent 1997, 1999, 2004, 2008, and 2015 reissues all correctly credit only Townsend.